Let it Snow (But Don’t Let it Stay): Tips for Managing Cold Weather at Your Lake House

 Photo courtesy of LakeIce.

 Naturally, the most fundamental concern for the outdoor areas of your lake house is snow.
 Peter Elsenbach, the Director of Marketing of Raynor Garage Doors, speaks to the importance of managing it: “Adequately removing snow and ice from your driveway at your lake home not only provides an increased measure of safety for the foot traffic entering a home through the garage but can also help prolong the life of your garage door, where boats are typically stored.”
-Unlike snow that falls on the open areas of your property, snow by the garage door on your dock doesn’t have the ability to melt and refreeze which can cause the door to get stuck and become more difficult to open.
+Unlike snow that falls on the open areas of your property, snow by the garage door on your dock can’t melt and refreeze, which can cause the door to get stuck and become more difficult to open.

 Boathouse deicer with warning sign